+44 (0) 121 582 0192 [email protected]

 Meta, like many other tech giants, had long relied on legitimate interest as its lawful basis for processing user data.
 The argument put forth by the company was that data processing was essential for maintaining its services, ensuring user security, and enhancing user experience.
 However, concerns were raised about the extent to which the company used this lawful basis and whether it was genuinely necessary for the provision of its services.

-Irish DPC Investigation and Findings:
+Irish Irish DPA Decision Investigation and Findings:

 The Irish DPC, being the lead data protection authority for Meta in the European Union, launched an investigation into the company’s data processing practices.
 The investigation aimed to determine whether Meta had been compliant with the GDPR’s requirements and whether legitimate interest was indeed a valid legal basis for their extensive data processing activities.